 How To Find Your Perfect Princess Tutu

-You can even make your own tutu for a completely customized look!
-Plus-size Princess runners can use this pattern for an adult tutu in sizes 14-22.
-This is similar to the pattern my mom used to make my adorable tutu.
+Tip for Plus-size Princess Runners: If you are having trouble finding a plus-size running tutu, you can use this pattern for an adult tutu in sizes 14-22.
+Its similar to the pattern my mom used to make my adorable tutu.
 It turned out fabulous and glittery!
-Don’t have a sewing machine?
-You can still go the DIY route with a no-sew tutu!

 Sport Your Princess Pride With A Graphic Tank/T-shirt

-If you fear a costume or tutu will affect your running but you still want to share your princess pride, Etsy and Amazon are full of fun graphic T-shirts and tank tops.
-Some of my favorites are this “and she ran happily ever after” tank and this “run like it’s midnight” Cinderella-themed graphic T-shirt.
+If you fear a costume or tutu will affect your running but you still want to share your princess pride, wear a princess-themed graphic T-shirt or tank top.

 Which Disney Songs Should Be On My Race-Day Playlist?